apache/tvm/docs/vta/install.md

 ## VTA TSIM Installation

-*TSIM* is a cycle accurate hardware simulation environment for VTA accelerators that can be invoked and managed directly from TVM.
+*TSIM* is a cycle accurate hardware simulation environment for VTA and other deep learning accelerators that can be invoked and managed directly from TVM.
 This simulation environment can be used in both OSX and Linux.
-There are two dependencies required to make *TSIM* works: [Verilator](https://www.veripool.org/wiki/verilator) and [sbt](https://www.scala-sbt.org/) for accelerators designed in [Chisel3](https://github.com/freechipsproject/chisel3)
+There are two dependencies required to make *TSIM* works: [Verilator](https://www.veripool.org/wiki/verilator) and [sbt](https://www.scala-sbt.org/) for accelerators designed in [Chisel3](https://github.com/freechipsproject/chisel3).

 ### OSX Dependencies

-Install `sbt` and `verilator` using [Homebrew](https://brew.sh/)
+Install `sbt` and `verilator` using [Homebrew](https://brew.sh/).

 ```bash
 brew install verilator sbt